 Know the Security Rule.

-Your key concern when setting up an environment for a HIPAA compliant portal – including the HIPAA audited data center in which it is hosted – is the parameters of the Security Rule.
+Your key concern when setting up an environment for a HIPAA compliant portal – including the HIPAA audited cloud data center in which it is hosted – is the parameters of the Security Rule.
 A primary objective of the Security Rule, according to the HHS, is to give healthcare organizations access to modern technologies while also protecting patient health privacy.

 Being aware of the scope of the Security Rule has become a broader concern over the years.
 Originally, the only organizations that had to worry about the Security Rule were healthcare providers, plans, and data clearinghouses.
 However, in 2009, legislation was passed called the Health Information for Economic and Clinical Health Act (HITECH) that also made the business associates of HIPAA covered entities liable for meeting the Security Rule.